-Hybrid/electric vehicles range in size from compact two-seaters to nine-passenger full-size SUVs, but most can be categorized as compact or midsize sedans.
-Many hybrids, like the Ford Fusion Hybrid, are based on conventional vehicles, while some are unique designs like the Honda CR-Z or Toyota Prius.
+Hybrid vehicles range in size from compact two-seaters to eight-passenger SUVs, but most can be categorized as compact or midsize sedans or hatchbacks.
+Many hybrids, such as the Ford Fusion Hybrid, are based on conventional vehicles, and some, such as the Chevrolet Volt or Toyota Prius, are unique designs.

-Generally, a hybrid vehicle can be as much as 20 percent more expensive than its counterpart powered by a conventional gasoline engine.
-Electric or part-time electric models cost even more to purchase.
-The cheapest hybrid costs a little less than $20,000, while the most expensive luxury model costs more than $100,000.
-Some advanced hybrid and electric vehicles like the Chevrolet Volt and Nissan Leaf are eligible for federal and state tax credits that lower the purchase cost.
+A hybrid vehicle can be as much as 20 percent more expensive than its counterpart powered by a conventional gasoline engine.
+Plug-in hybrid or part-time electric models cost even more to purchase.
+The cheapest hybrid starts around $20,000, while the most expensive luxury model costs more than $100,000.
+Some advanced hybrid vehicles, including the Chevrolet Volt and BMW i3 with Range Extender, are eligible for federal and state tax credits that lower the purchase cost.

-The most important question has to do with "payback," which is the calculation of the length of time it will take cheaper running costs to match the increased purchase cost, which might range from several years to decades depending on fuel prices.
-In terms of warranties, the carmakers usually offer longer coverage for the hybrid-specific components (typically about 8 years), so you're covered if something goes wrong with the batteries or electric motor.
+The most important question has to do with "payback," which is the length of time it will take to break even on the increased purchase cost with cheaper running costs.
+The payback might range from several years to decades, depending on fuel prices.
+In terms of warranties, the carmakers usually offer longer coverage for the hybrid-specific components (about eight years), so you're covered if something goes wrong with the batteries or electric motor.
 The cost of replacing a battery pack varies, although it's not as expensive as consumers once feared.